-Those already attending Little Crackers in the pre-school year, and siblings, are given priority for places in Reception.
-The deadline for taking advantage of this priority arrangement for Little Crackers and sibling Reception applications is $Monday\ 25\ November\ 2019$.
-Please return your completed Registration Form with the accompanying fee of $\mathfrak{L}50$ (non-returnable) by this date.
-Offer letters will be sent out first class on $Monday\ 16\ December\ 2019$ with a Confirmation of Acceptance Form, which we ask you to complete and return to us together with a deposit of $\mathfrak{L}300$ by the acceptance deadline of $Monday\ 6\ January\ 2020$.
+Those already attending Little Crackers in the pre-school year, and siblings, are given priority for places in Reception, and any external candidates with strong interest in a place in Reception or Year 3, are able to apply and take advantage of our early bird application process.
+The deadline for early bird applications is Friday 14 October 2022.
+Please return your completed Registration Form with the accompanying fee of £50 (non-returnable) by this date.
+External applicants will be invited to bring your child in for a taster session in pre-school.
+In the case of prospective Year 3 children are invited in for a Taster Day.
+See Taster Day information in the right hand column.
+Subject to availablity and a satifactory visit offer letters will be sent out first class on Friday 11 November 2022 with a Confirmation of Acceptance Form, which we ask you to complete and return to us together with a deposit of £300 by the acceptance deadline of Friday 25 November 2022.